 Physical Therapy Connections, P.C. uses a pelvic floor treatment program that addresses urinary incontinence, pain, prolapse, E.D., and other pelvic floor dysfunctions.

-Stephanie Nolting, DPT is a Physical Therapist that has interest in treating pelvic floor dysfunctions and provides Safe and Pain free treatment that usually has a significant change in 3-6 sessions.
+Stephanie Nolting, DPT is a Physical Therapist that has a passion for treating pelvic floor dysfunctions and providing Safe and Pain free treatment.
+Significant changes can be seen as little as 3-6 sessions.
 Our patients love our pelvic floor treatment.